 The new generation refinery planning systems must therefore address the following requirements

-Princeps’ refinery planning system offers a complete palette of features such as multi-period and multi-refinery planning, pooling and successive linear programming, non-linear process modeling using a simulator interface.
-A comprehensive distribution network optimization capability is now part of PrincepsLP as well.
+Princeps’ refinery planning system offers a flexible and powerful modeling environment, for single or multi-period, single or multi-refinery planning, with pooling and distributive recursion, and non-linear process modeling (simulator interface) capabilities… A comprehensive distribution network optimization capability is part of system as well.

-In addition to these capabilities, the most distinctive characteristics of Princeps’ refinery planning system are:
+In addition to these capabilities, below are some of the distinctive characteristics of Princeps’ refinery planning system:

 which considerably simplifies alternative scenarios definition, execution and reporting.
 With its novel capabilities allowing virtually limitless combinations of parametric loops, the generation of hundreds of scenarios is just a few clicks away.